Errors

 • errors occurred during payment processing by the banking network

-The first group includes errors generated by Devengo for different reasons, from validation errors to technical problems, while the second group includes errors returned by the banking system once the payment has been sent for processing.
-This second group includes communication problems between banks, destination account problems, etc.
+The first group includes errors generated by Devengo for different reasons, from validation errors to technical problems.
+In contrast, the second group contains errors returned by the banking system once the payment has been sent for processing.
+This second group includes bank communication problems, destination account problems, etc.

 Errors before the payment has been processed

 Most of these errors will be returned immediately in the body of the response when you try to create a payment.
 You will receive a 4XX response with a detailed explanation of the error in its body.
-It's important to note that in this case, the payment has not been created.
+It's important to note that the payment has not been created in this case.

 {